Guide to Substance Abuse in Older Adults: Risks, Warning Signs, and Treatments

 Risk Factors for Substance Use Disorders Among Seniors

 In recent years, the number of older adults suffering from addiction has risen.
-This alarming trend is due to a combination of factors, including an increase in access to prescription drugs and alcohol and a decrease in family support and social interaction, especially during the Covid-19 pandemic.
-Additionally, many older adults are dealing with chronic physical or mental health issues that substance use disorders can exacerbate.
+This alarming trend is due to a combination of factors — including an increase in access to prescription drugs and alcohol and a decrease in family support and social interaction that occurred during the pandemic.
+Additionally, many older adults deal with chronic physical or mental health issues that substance use disorders can exacerbate.

 Here are a few key factors contributing to the growing substance abuse problem among seniors.